CloudLabsAI-Azure/Admin-in-a-day/Admin-Workshop/M02-HOL-Managed-Environments.md

    **Scenario**

-   - Task 1: Upgrade Default environment to managed environment
+   - Task 1: Upgrade default environment to managed environment

    - Task 2: Share the Canvas App to users